This article has links to products and services we love, which we may make commission from.

 What is the average price for a craft beer?

-You are looking at roughly spending, on average, £4.50 on a beer across craft beer bars in Edinburgh, some bars will be a little more and some will be a little less.
+You are looking at roughly spending, on average, £4.50 on a beer across craft beer bars in Edinburgh; some bars will be a little more, and some will be a little less.

-What are recommended serves?
+What are the recommended services?

 In craft beer bars there will be recommended servings next to the price, this recommendation will be decided due to ABV%, price of keg and beer style in order to make sure you have the best experience.

-Before you order ask the bar tender about the beers, they will be happy to help you decide what to order.
+Before you order, ask the bartender about the beers; they will be happy to help you decide what to order.

-Beer lists can be intimidating even to beer geeks, if you are unfamiliar with the beers.
+Beer lists can be intimidating even to beer geeks if you are unfamiliar with the beers.

 What’s a schooner?
 (Pronounced –Sk-oo-ner)